 NOTE: If there is no distinct pinkish-purple line visible at the Control Position, the test is inconclusive.
-If there is a suspected procedural error made by the user, the result should be considered inconclusive.
-It is recommended that in this case the test be repeated or a fresh specimen be obtained and tested.
-A Control line should always appear.
-The absence of a pinkish-purple line at the Control Position means the test is invalid and should be repeated with a new test device.
+The Control line should always appear.
+If there is a suspected procedural error, the result should be considered inconclusive.
+It s recommended that in these cases the test be repeated with a new test device.